vncntx/acrylic/README.md

 ## Development

 Build the demo page using the [Parcel](https://parceljs.org/) bundler.
-This will create files inside [demo/dist](/demo/dist/index.html) and use your favorite static file server.
+This will create files inside [demo/dist](), and you can use the static file server of your choice.

 Before commiting your changes, remember to format your code using [Prettier](https://prettier.io/).